Michael Myers (American football): 2006

 Myers started all 16 games for the Broncos and had a career high 57 combined tackles (37, 20).
 He had 2 sacks, 2 passes defensed and forced a fumble.

 Cincinnati Bengals

 2007

 On April 19, he signed as a free agent with the Cincinnati Bengals.
-After being waived on August 31, he was re-signed in the second week and finished with 34 tackles, one sack, 2 passes defensed and his first career interception against Steve McNair of the Ravens to end Baltimore's final drive and win the game.
+He finished with 34 tackles, one sack, 2 passes defensed and his first career interception against Steve McNair of the Ravens to end Baltimore's final drive and win the game.
 The interception deflected off the hands of Ravens tight end Todd Heap in the end zone and thwarted the Ravens' comeback attempt in the closing seconds.
 His contract was terminated on August 31, 2008.